 This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate for market-based vesting conditions.
-During the reporting period the amount of (\$5,099,540) has been shown as share-based compensation income in the statement of loss and comprehensive loss due to an adjustment to Reserves.
+During the reporting period the amount of \$1,149,201 has been shown as share-based compensation income in the statement of loss and comprehensive loss.